Health and Synagogue Updates

 Early Childhood Center

-The Beth Shalom ECC will be reopening on a limited basis starting on 6/15.
+The Beth Shalom ECC is open on a limited basis.
 Please contact Leah Lemchen with questions.

 Resources for Online Learning and Events

 Many Jewish teachings and events available online during this time.
-Here is a list of resources that Beth Shalom is aware of.
+Click here for upcoming and ongoing events.

 Financial Concerns during the COVID-19 Pandemic